• October 17, 2019

 What message do yellow safety signs carry?

 Yellow fire safety signs carry warning messages and are triangular in shape.
 They feature a black symbol that indicates the type of hazard in a specific area.
-An example of a yellow warning message is a fire risk sign.
+An example of a yellow warning message is a fire risk sign, often used to indicate the presence of flammable materials or to warn of an electrical hazard that requires immediate attention.

 Examples of fire safety sign categories